 Call Aging True at 904-807-1203 or 904.807.1266 to inquire about volunteer opportunities.
 For Aging True programs, all volunteers will be provided with orientation and training relevant to their service opportunity.
 As well, for the safety of our clients, criminal background checks are conducted on volunteers.

-Meals on Wheels
+Meals on Wheels (MOW)

-Meals on Wheels volunteers pick up meals from a designated drop site in their area and deliver the same route at least once a month.
+Meals on Wheels volunteers pick up meals from a designated drop site (usually a church or small business) in or nearest to their preferred zip code and deliver to the route given to them at least once a month.
 A volunteer route typically covers less than 10 miles and can be completed within 60 minutes.
 Volunteers must provide their own transportation.

 Important: The Meals on Wheels program operates from Monday – Friday, with many volunteers picking up meals from drop sites around 9 – 10 AM, depending on the area.

 Volunteers are needed to contact our senior clients over the phone to administer quality assurance surveys, provide companionship, counseling and assistance in obtaining services the elder may need.
 During the holiday season, volunteers also provide assistance in developing holiday meal and gift lists.
 Volunteers for this program work from the Aging True office location at 4250 Lakeside Drive and are needed Monday through Friday.
 A variety of shifts are available; a minimum of 1.5 hours of aid is requested per shift.